joel-nambala/halima/README.md

 # Halima courses

-This website creates awareness about various courses that Hlima offers.
+This website creates awareness about various courses that Halima offers.

 ## Available scripts